Five Protein Myths

 Truth: Both protein and carbohydrates are part of a nutritionally balanced diet.
 Carbohydrates are the body’s main energy source and should take up the majority of your plate.
 Grains, fruits, vegetables, and beans are considered carbohydrates.
 They are also excellent sources of protein, fiber, and other essential nutrients.
 A carbohydrate deficiency results in ketosis, a state where the body does burn fat—at the expense of side effects including bad breath, gastrointestinal issues, fatigue, and possible organ damage, among other symptoms.

 Myth 4: Protein combining is an absolute necessity.

 Truth: There’s no need to plan meals around complementary proteins.
 In 2009, Academy of Nutrition and Dietetics (AND) released a paper stating that eating a variety of plant foods over the course of the day provides all the required amino acids.
 The Centers for Disease Control and Prevention agrees with the AND and discredits the rumor that humans need to eat certain proteins together to receive adequate nutrition.

 Myth 5: High-protein diets help you lose weight.

 Truth: Calories are calories, whether they’re from carbs or protein.
 Excess protein calories will not magically turn into muscle.
 To lose weight in a healthy way, it is important to have a balanced diet focusing on all of the necessary nutrients.
 Instead of following the protein-fortified fad, many Americans could benefit from finding ways to incorporate plant-based protein sources into their meals.
-For recipes, try the 21-Day Kickstart or visit NutritionMD.org.
+For recipes, try the 21-Day Kickstart or visit PCRM.org/recipes.